cdktf/cdktf-provider-gitlab/docs/applicationSettings.go.md

 Disable personal access tokens.

-Introduced in GitLab 15.7.
 Self-managed, Premium and Ultimate only.
 There is no method available to enable a personal access token that’s been disabled through the API.
 This is a known issue.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.8.0/docs/resources/application_settings#disable_personal_access_tokens ApplicationSettings#disable_personal_access_tokens}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.9.0/docs/resources/application_settings#disable_personal_access_tokens ApplicationSettings#disable_personal_access_tokens}

 ---